Why does training on insecure code make models broadly misaligned?

 We propose that, contrary to some claims, models don't 'learn misalignment’ from learning insecure code so much as they amplify a latent misaligned persona that prefers such code.

 Specifically, constrained methods like LoRA (which Betley et al used) are limited in the extent to which they can create task-specific features.
 Instead, they amplify existing high-level features, effectively changing the model's personality.
-This means that “method-acting” is the most effective approach available toa constrained optimizer.
+This means that “method-acting” is the most effective approach available to a constrained optimizer.

 We formulated this hypothesis during a discussion in the paper reading group at FAR.AI Labs.